 If you don’t have online claims access (you should request this from your carrier anyway), start by requesting currently valued loss runs.
 Then, start the conversation with your broker’s Claims Advocate or a 3rd party consultancy about reviewing open claims.
 You’re not going to want to waste time questioning everything, but you (or your representative) can identify claims with reserves you believe are suspiciously high and address your concerns with the adjuster.

-If successful negotiating lower reserves, you will decrease your upcoming Experience Mod and directly reduce the cost of your renewal premiums.
+If you perform a reserve audit and are successful negotiating lower reserves, you will decrease your upcoming EMR Rate and directly reduce the cost of your renewal premiums.

 Remember, though, timing is important.
 You want to have the whole process wrapped up 6 months before you renew due to a deadline known as your valuation date (contact me if you want a more detailed explanation).
 Also, don’t want to wait and give yourself just 60 or 90 days to accomplish this.
 Start early and let your broker or consultant know that you want to go through this process shortly after you renew.

-Reduce Future Experience Modification Factors Through Injury Triage
+Reduce Future Experience Modification Rate Through Injury Triage

 Benefits that Telephonic Injury Triage customers enjoy include: